D&E Media: History

-D&E Media was founded in 2003 in New Jersey by Donald Vollenweider, who directs for the company under the name Duke Skywalker.
-Other directors for D&E Media include Jimmy Hooligan and Just Dave.
-Ernie Rossi is a booker and recruiter for the company, and listed in the company's copyright violation takedown notices as the CEO.
-Rossi was listed as payouts, accounting, and Vice President of Operations until at least 2022.
-The company's webmaster in 2004 was Mark Tiarra.
-Sherm Steele was hired on as marketing director and head of affiliate management in October 2004 and was reported to still be with the company in June 2011.
-Kiana was listed as a costumer service representative and graphic designer until at least 2022.
+D&E Media, as DukeDollars, has been operating since 2003 and is located in East Orange, Essex County, New Jersey.
+The company's CEO is Donald Vollenweider.

-DukeDollars was one of the sponsors of the Players Ball held at the Shelter Pointe Hotel in San Diego during the 2005 Cybernet Expo in April, and acquired a rival company, Evil Genius Cash, in August 2008.
-The D&E Media series Facial Abuse won in the category "Most Extreme" in RabbitsReviews Best of the Web 2010, and DukeDollars signed on with digital payment processor SegPay in 2012.
+DukeDollars was one of the sponsors of the Players Ball held at the Shelter Pointe Hotel in San Diego during the 2005 Cybernet Expo in April and acquired a rival company, Evil Genius Cash, in August 2008.
+It updated to "Duke Dollars Ver.
+2" in 2009, and its series Facial Abuse won in the category "Most Extreme" in RabbitsReviews Best of the Web 2010.
+The company signed on with digital payment processor SegPay in 2012.

-Steve Holmes began visiting the sets of the D&E Media series Facial Abuse and Latina Abuse in 2018 and performed in scenes for them for his YouTube docuseries Behind the Porn Scenes.
+Steve Holmes began visiting the sets of Facial Abuse in 2018 and performed in scenes for them for his YouTube docuseries Behind the Porn Scenes.
 According to Holmes, he wanted to show "a violent rough scene can be totally consensual" and that the casts and crews of such scenes are "all professionals and work as a team."

 D&E Media and another company, Criterion Management, were sued by a creditor, Isprime, in April 2019.
 The case was dismissed by the court without prejudice in December 2020.

-Paul Kryscuk, a Neo-Nazi who regularly performed for D&E Media under the name Pauly Harker, including in series that "degrade Black women" like Ghetto Gaggers, was arrested in October 2020 along with other members of a contingent of the Atomwaffen Division that was running guns to raise funds for plotted terrorist attacks like bombing a Northwestern power grid and shooting members of Black Lives Matter.
-Vollenweider, when reached for comment in 2023 by Tommie McDonald of the podcast Offbeat, denied knowing Kryscuk was a Neo-Nazi.

-DukeDollars was one of the sponsors of a three-day webinar hosted by Pineapple Support in Chatsworth, Los Angeles in August 2024.